Compose Views with Mixins#

 Admin bypass — runtime flag, not a parallel view tree#

-Admin endpoints typically don’t need a separate view hierarchy.
-A
+Admin endpoints often do not need a parallel view hierarchy.
+A per-request

-class-time guarantees at the cost of a parallel hierarchy.
-Pick
+A parallel admin view tree gives class-time guarantees at the cost of more

 Cross-references#

-Override Endpoints — single-base-class overrides and the call chain.
+Override Endpoints — the three tiers, single-base overrides, and the call chain.

 Class-Based Views — the marker-based DI rule that makes mixin type stubs safe.